RESOURCES

 First things first; you have say US$ 3,000 with you.
 Obviously you do not want to spend it all during the first month, you're on a tight budget after all.
 After resting for a day or three, maybe even a week in your short-term accommodation, it is time to find cheaper accommodation and a teaching job.
 This was made so much easier since the advent of the internet.
 And yes, we know, you do want to explore the city, and yes you may even want to visit the famous night spots in Bangkok.

 The advice is to first of all find cheaper accommodation costing not over 7,000 Baht a month.
 This means you either ask your current landlord to switch you to a monthly contract or find an apartment in your preferred neighborhood and start renting monthly as described in the short "finding accommodation FAQ" above.
-Secondly, land that first teaching job while at the same time keeping your eyes on your daily spendings.
-For example, food and toiletries will set you back to around 250 Baht a day.
-Rent, water, electricity and internet, that's another 300 Baht a day.
-Transportation 100 Baht a day.
+Secondly, land that first teaching job while at the same time keeping your eyes on your daily spending.
+For example, food and toiletries will set you back around 250 Baht a day.
+Rent, water, electricity, and internet, that's another 300 Baht a day.
+Transportation costs 100 Baht a day.
 Miscellaneous items and expenses another 100 Baht a day.
 That's 750 Baht (20 US$) spent per day.
-Let's face it, US$ 3,000 isn't very much, but if spent wisely, you can easily survive 3 to 4 months in Thailand - the time needed to find a teaching job.
+Let's face it, US$3,000 isn't very much, but if spent wisely, you can easily survive 3 to 4 months in Thailand - the time needed to find a teaching job.

 A different approach some teachers take to seeking teaching work is to dress smart and get a motorcycle taxi driver to take them around schools in their chosen neighborhood.
 Others choose to walk around the area and drop off their Cvs - as the saying goes: "whatever floats your boat"!

-Extremely important is to come to Thailand when schools are actively recruiting in March or at the very latest in April for a mid May start.
-Mid May is the start of the Thai school year.
-Or, in August or at the very latest September for a mid October start.
-Do not come in the months of November, December, January and February as it would be very difficult to find employment then, unless of course you're a highly qualified licensed and experienced native speaking teacher, then there are job opportunities for you all year round.
+It is extremely important to come to Thailand when schools are actively recruiting in March or at the very latest in April for a mid-May start.
+Mid-May is the start of the Thai school year.
+Or, in August or at the very latest, September for a mid-October start.
+Do not come in the months of November, December, January, and February, as it would be very difficult to find employment then, unless of course, you're a highly qualified, licensed, and experienced native speaking teacher, then there are job opportunities for you all year round.
 In fact, International schools start recruiting in November or December for a January start and again in July and August for a September start.
-More information on working at an international school in Thailand on here.
-As for finding work in a language school, the majority of them recruiting new teachers from February till end November.
+More information on working at an international school in Thailand can be found here.
+As for finding work in a language school, the majority of them recruit new teachers from February till the end of November.

-Unfortunately, most language centers in Thailand do not entertain applications from non native speakers, with the exception of Scandinavian teachers, teachers hailing from the Netherlands with near native speaker-like fluency of the English language, or native Chinese speaking teachers.
-Non native speakers who possess a degree are very employable at Thai schools, though, particularly the ones capable of teaching subjects at the secondary level e.g. Math, Science, Biology, Chemistry, Physics; they are in demand with especially private bilingual and international schools.
-The provinces and the outskirts of Bangkok and other big Thai cities are slightly less popular for native speakers, thus applying for jobs there wouldn't be such a bad idea either.
-As for Chiang Mai province, it remains a popular destination for teachers and as such KruTeacher does not recommend non native speaking teachers to fly out there looking for work as the competition for jobs there will be stiff.
+Unfortunately, most language centers in Thailand do not entertain applications from non native speakers, with the exception of Scandinavian teachers, teachers hailing from the Netherlands with near native speaker-like fluency of the English language, or native Chinese-speaking teachers.
+Non native speakers who possess a degree are very employable at Thai schools, though, particularly the ones capable of teaching subjects at the secondary level, e.g., Math, Science, Biology, Chemistry, Physics; they are in demand with especially at private bilingual and international schools.
+The provinces and the outskirts of Bangkok and other big Thai cities are slightly less popular for native speakers; thus, applying for jobs there wouldn't be such a bad idea either.
+As for Chiang Mai province, it remains a popular destination for teachers, and as such, KruTeacher does not recommend non native speaking teachers to fly out there looking for work, as the competition for jobs there will be stiff.

 Last, the weather.
 It can be very hot and extremely humid in Thailand.
-Do not go for an interview unshowered, this is so important.
-Thais have extremely sensitive noses, the last thing you want is the school choosing another teacher simply because they did find you unhygienic.
+Do not go for an interview unshowered; this is so important.
+Thais have extremely sensitive noses; the last thing you want is the school choosing another teacher simply because they found you unhygienic.
 Use a deodorant if needed.
-Don't forget to wear a short or long sleeved quality shirt, preferably a light colored one, slacks and a new pair of nicely polished shoes.
+Don't forget to wear a short or long-sleeved quality shirt, preferably a light colored one, slacks, and a new pair of nicely polished shoes.
 Women should wear a shirt and a skirt.
 Do not walk into the school dressed up like a backpacker - business attire is the norm.
-Looking like a cheap charlie, donning jeans, sport shoes, a cheap or a worn out T-shirt will definitely not get you a job in Thailand.
-Piercings and tatoos are frowned upon, cover them up!
+Looking like a cheap charlie, donning jeans, sports shoes, and a cheap or a worn out T-shirt will definitely not get you a job in Thailand.
+Piercings and tattoos are frowned upon, cover them up!
 Tip: great quality slacks and shirts can be bought at GQ men's wear outlets found in most Thai department stores - perfect for the tropical climate in South East Asia, reasonably priced and chic too!

 RECOMMENDED BY KRUTEACHER

-We can recommend one of Thailand's most reputable teacher recruitment agencies Teachers for Thailand to teachers who want a job ready waiting for them; they do Skype interviews, airport pick-up, help with accommodation and assist with work permits.
-They only recruit degreed native speakers, though.
-There are many teacher recruitment agencies in Thailand, some are legit, many aren't.
-Always ask for the agency's license and registration number prior to commiting yourself to the job.
+We can recommend one of Thailand's most reputable teacher recruitment agencies Teachers for Thailand to teachers who want a job ready waiting for them; they do Skype interviews, airport pick-up, help with accommodation, and assist with work permits.
+They only recruit degree-holding native speakers, though.
+There are many teacher recruitment agencies in Thailand; some are legit, many aren't.
+Always ask for the agency's license and registration number prior to committing yourself to the job.
 Avoid agencies that don't pay for sick days, public holidays, or visa trips.
-Some agencies offer short four months contracts.
-These types of contracts often come with little or no benefits and are perhaps more suitable for backpackers who want to earn just enough to fund an extra month or two travelling around Thailand.
+Some agencies offer short four-month contracts.
+These types of contracts often come with little or no benefits and are perhaps more suitable for backpackers who want to earn just enough to fund ,an extra month or two travelling around Thailand.

 Recommended for teachers and students alike is a website by Thailand teacher/blogger Mr. Richard Barrow for learning English called The English Room.
 Richard created this website as an e-learning project for students at Sriwittayapaknam School in Samut Prakan.
 Students at this school, including kindergarten, go up to the computer room and use the website at least once a week.
 Richard allows free access for students from Thailand and around the world to use the website for free.
 There is no annoying advertising and so safe for children to use by themselves.
 New quizzes are being added all the time.
 One of the ways Sriwittayapaknam School use The English Room website is to prepare their students for the Primary 6 O-Net national English exams.
 Their Primary 4 and 5 students take this exam unofficially to see how prepared they are.
 Primary 4 students at Sriwittayapaknam School are averaging 72% (some as high as 97%) and Primary 5 students are averaging around 83% (some 100%).
 The national average for 2018's O-NET exam was very low at 35%.
 KruTeacher and Richard Barrow hope more students and teachers use this free website, then Thailand can get that national average up!